Distractions Gatecrashing Your Flow? Try a 'Focus Ritual'

 This silent signal not only wards off potential distractions, but could prove an inspiring symbol to the people around you.
 I’m always inspired when I see other hard-working people.
 Aren’t you?

 Remember, even though the world will try to pull you in many different directions, you have the power to set your own boundaries.
-Don’t let anyone crash them—and create a ritual to protect yourself.
+Don’t let anyone crash them, create a ritual to protect yourself, and don't forget to show yourself compassion.

 Shine is supported by members like you.
 When you buy through links on our site, we may earn an affiliate commission.
 See our affiliate disclosure for more info.